Constantin Isopescu-Grecul: Rector and retiree

 In his late years, Isopescu-Grecul was also involved in intrigues between the Rusyn and Ukrainian communities, supporting Kassian Bogatyrets and Jevhen Kozak as the authorized representatives of the former.
-In April 1935, rumors circulated that he had left the PNȚ and joined the far-right Romanian Front; he denied that claim and rejected the Front's economic antisemitism, insisting that he considered Romanian Jews to be patriotic, and that their status as Romanian citizens was "crucial to me".
+In April 1935, rumors circulated that he had left the PNȚ and joined the far-right Romanian Front; he denied that claim and rejected the Front's economic antisemitism, insisting that he considered Jews to be patriotic, and that their status as Romanian citizens was "crucial to me".
 He also described himself as "a simple soldier, not even an orderly of the National Peasants' Party, and therefore accustomed to discipline."
-At the time, his idea of unifying Romania and Hungary was again being championed by the likes of István Bethlen and Hermann Müller, who proposed it to Carol II; on the Romanian side, the negotiations reportedly involved Dimitrie Ghyka.
+Appearing at a political rally on September 10, he endorsed the PNȚ program of transforming Romania into a "peasant state", describing the need to harness productive capital against a "coterie that has taken hold of the country."
+Another such rally was held in November 1936, with Isopescu-Grecul appearing at the rostrum in Alecsandri Square alongside members of the PNȚ elite—Ion Mihalache, Virgil Madgearu, and Pan Halippa.
+The event doubled as a rally against Hungarian irredentism; according to Curentul newspaper, it was used by Ukrainian Peasantists as an opportunity to demand regional autonomy for Bukovina.
+At the time, Isopescu-Grecul's idea of unifying Romania and Hungary was again being championed by the likes of István Bethlen and Hermann Müller, who proposed it to Carol II; on the Romanian side, the negotiations reportedly involved Dimitrie Ghyka.

-Isopescu-Grecul died in his native city in early 1938.
-One of his final assignments was as a delegate of the Romanian academic body in the Kingdom of Italy.
+One of Isopescu-Grecul's final assignments was as a delegate of the Romanian academic body in the Kingdom of Italy.
+In February 1938, Carol formally outlawed all political parties, including the PNȚ, and introduced his own corporative constitution.
+Isopescu-Grecul saluted this move in a latter to Maniu, declaring that he had long resented the PNȚ's ideology, and that he was resigning the party.
+He died shortly after in his native city.
+On April 1, he was buried at a local cemetery, after a ceremony held at the university chapel.
+The service was provided by 12 Orthodox priests, including Visarion Puiu; rector Ion Nistor delivered a funeral oration, as did Diti Tarangul, on behalf of Isopescu-Grecul's students.
 In an obituary piece that was published in April, Iorga recognized Isopescu-Grecul as a "good Romanian" and a "stolidly impartial" legislator, an exponent of "correct Austrian bureaucratism".
 In contrast, Constantin Argetoianu, Iorga's one-time partner in government, dismissed Isopescu-Grecul in his memoirs, calling him "a disagreeable con artist".
 According to the left-wing lawyer Otto Roth, by 1939 the project for a personal union between Hungary and Romania was again being promoted by Budapest dissidents, being seen as a possible bulwark against encroachment by Nazi Germany.